m0xfff/offal/README.md

 - `--author` or `-a`: Show commits by a specific author
 - `--after`: Show revisions after a given date (YYYY-MM-DD)
 - `--before`: Show revisions before a given date (YYYY-MM-DD)
+- `--file` or `-f`: Provide a specific file for revision listing
-- `--line-number` or `-L`: Provide a specific line number for revision listing
+- `--line` or `-L`: Provide a specific line number for revision listing
-- `--ignore-line-number`: Ignore the pinned line number
+- `--ignore-line-number` or `-i`: Ignore the pinned line number
 - `--summary` or `-s`: Show a summary of revisions
 - `--traverse` or `-t`: Traverse each revision in detail
 - `--files-changed`: List all changed files across commits